47degrees/fp-with-arrow-videos/ListK.md

 ```

-ListK auto derives its Monoid instance and can be guaranteed to be associative by using the combineK method to combine two different lists
+ListK auto derives its Monoid instance and can be guaranteed to be associative by using the combineK method to combine two different lists.

 # Slide 4
 ```